aylinsgl/smobsc/docs/nbuild/html/_sources/chapter_exp/Programming Experiments in Psychopy.rst.txt

 computer's low-level capacity for displaying and playing stimuli.
 Why is this necessary?
 Because we need to work with the computer on a low level in order to get it to achieve highly precise timings, and smoothly display even complex visual stimuli.
-That is one half of the experimental program; the other will consist in translating the `experimental design`_ into computer code, so that, e.g., a study participant is presented with the required number of trials resulting from your `power calculation`_ for the conditions resulting from your `latin square design`_.
+That is one half of the experimental program; the other will consist in translating the experimental design into computer code, so that, e.g., a study participant is presented with the required number of trials resulting from your power calculation for the conditions resulting from your latin square design.

 Because Psychopy is written in Python, we having already learned Python, learning Psychopy reduces to learning the Psychopy-specific modules.